necusjz/resume.tex/README.md

 ## Experience
 Each of your listed work experiences should include 3-5 detailed and concise achievement statements that describe **WHAT** you did, **WHY** you did it, and what was the **IMPACT**.
 Here are a few things you should remember to include and focus on:
-- **Be Detailed**: Instead of using generic statements, explain your achievements in detail.
+- _Be Detailed_: Instead of using generic statements, explain your achievements in detail.
 E.g., "Input data into database" vs. "Performed data entry of hard-copy financial statements into Salesforce Sales Cloud".
-- **Data**: Use numbers and percentages to showcase the quantified impact that your task had.
+- _Data_: Use numbers and percentages to showcase the quantified impact that your task had.
 E.g., "Increased revenue" vs. "Increased revenue by 15%".

 Focus on tailoring your resume to the specific position you are applying to instead of listing everything you have ever done.

 ## Verbs
-Action verbs are utilized at the **beginning** of each of your experience bullet points.
+Action verbs are utilized at the **BEGINNING** of each of your experience bullet points.
 They showcase your impact, demonstrate your work ethic, and introduce your accomplishments.

 ### Management/Leadership Skills
 Administered, Analyzed, Appointed, Approved, Assigned, Attained, Authorized, Considered, Consolidated, Contracted, Controlled, Converted, Coordinated, Decided, Delegated, Developed, Directed, Eliminated, Emphasized,  Enforced, Enhanced, Established, Executed, Generated, Handled, Headed, Hired, Hosted, Improved, Incorporated, Increased, Initiated, Inspected, Instituted, Led, Managed, Merged, Motivated, Organized, Originated, Overhauled, Oversaw, Planned, Presided, Prioritized, Produced, Recommended.
 Reorganized, Replaced, Restored, Reviewed, Scheduled, Streamlined.